The OAuth resource owner password credentials flow explained.

 The Access Token

-The Access Token is returned by the token endpoint.
-It is the token that later can be used to call the API and gain access.
-It is a Bearer token, and must not be sent to untrusted parties.
-The access token usually have a lifetime of 5-30 minutes.
+The access token is returned by the token endpoint.
+It is the token that clients can use to call the API and gain access.
+It is often a Bearer token, and as such must not be sent to untrusted parties.
+The access token usually has a lifetime of 5-30 minutes.

 The Refresh Token